irstavr/AskIanni/README.md

-IanniRetrievalSystem
+AskIanni
 ====================

-IanniRetrievalSystem is a modern search engine for famous last words.
+AskIanni is a modern search engine for famous last words.
 It is a complete Information Retrieval System based on the Universal WordNet (UWN), a big lexicographical database for various different languages.

-IanniRetrievalSystem can support english and greek queries by the user on its search engine.
+AskIanni can support english and greek queries by the user on its search engine.
 It contains a query processor and ranking functions for sorting the results by taking into account the synonyms, hyponyms, meronyms of every word/phrase and their weights on the UWN library.
 For the best precision of the system, IanniRetrievalSystem takes advantage of the classification